 Drivers are expected to drive with care and attention at all times.
 Even if a driver is distracted by something that could cause them to drive without the required care and attention, they can be charged with the offence of careless driving.

-This type of offence is very common where a person has been involved in an accident.
-For example, you take your eyes off the road for an excessive period of time to change the radio station and as a result, you don’t see that the traffic in front of you has stopped and you are involved in an accident.
-In situations like this, it is likely that you’ll be charged with careless driving.
+For example, if you take your eyes off the road to change the radio station and as a result you are involved in an accident, it is likely that you’ll be charged with careless driving.

 The penalty for careless driving includes a fine and the loss of demerit points.
 Depending on the seriousness of the offence, a Magistrate may also disqualify your driver’s licence for a period of time.